 - Think before you speak, especially when you’re talking with parents about difficult or sensitive issues.

-- Let parents make the decisions.
+- Let parents make informed decisions.
 You can suggest ideas, but it’s up to parents to decide what to do next.
 For example, ‘We could try a behaviour chart.
 Or EJ could start with short group activities and build up to longer ones.
 What do you think?’

 - If you’re not sure about what to say next or how to say it, you don’t have to respond straight away.
 For example, ‘I’d like to think about that more.
 Can I get back to you tomorrow?’

-Raising concerns with parents
+Raising concerns with parents and carers

 A problem-solving approach will help you and parents work together to address concerns.
 This approach involves: